Nextbike: National projects

-In 2015 nextbike together with the Verkehrsverbund Rhein-Neckar launched another cross-city bike sharing system with more than 2000 bikes connecting Mannheim, Heidelberg, Ludwigshafen and since 2016 also Bensheim and Speyer and many other cities. nextbike cooperates with local universities and colleges offering special conditions for students.
+In 2015 nextbike together with the Verkehrsverbund Rhein-Neckar launched another cross-city bike sharing system with more than 2000 bikes connecting Mannheim, Heidelberg, Ludwigshafen, expanding in 2016 to Bensheim and Speyer. nextbike cooperates with local universities and colleges offering special conditions for students.

 International projects

-At an international level, nextbike operates in Austria, Switzerland, the Netherlands, Latvia, Poland, New Zealand, Turkey, Bulgaria, Bosnia and Herzegovina, Croatia, Cyprus, the Czech Republic, Dubai, Hungary, Ukraine, the United Kingdom, and the United States.
-Two of the biggest public bike rental schemes operated by nextbike are Veturilo in Warsaw with 5 292 bikes and MOL BuBi in Budapest.
+Two of the biggest public bike rental schemes operated by nextbike are Veturilo in Warsaw with 3000 bikes and MOL BuBi in Budapest.

 In 2014, several bike sharing schemes were launched in the UK, including the cities of Bath, Glasgow, Milton Keynes and Stirling.
 In April 2015 a new public hire scheme was launched in Belfast, branded Belfast Bikes.
 A scheme was launched in Cardiff in May 2018.
 The contract for the Bath bike sharing scheme ended in February 2019, and the bikes were no longer available to hire from the 8 February 2019.
 Described as Nextbike's "flagship scheme" in the UK, the Cardiff bikes were used even more often during the pandemic in 2020.

-Schemes in the United States include Pittsburgh, Pennsylvania, West Palm Beach, Florida and Hudson County, New Jersey.
+The scheme in Cardiff shut down on 31 December 2023 after Nextbike stated that 3000 bikes had been vandalised or gone missing.
+NextbikeUK in Glasgow Closed down October 2025 with Voi Technology being awarded a tender with Glasgow City Council for 5 Years.